hbowie/softdevbigideas/ideas/Build Great Teams.md

 If this is true, then you need to ask yourself: what is your organization doing today to create, nurture and sustain these sorts of teams?

-For more on this topic, see the Pagan Tuna post, &ldquo;<a href="http://www.pagantuna.com/posts/the-power-of-diverse-teams.html" target="ref">The Power of Diverse Teams</a>.&rdquo;
+For more on this topic, see the Pagan Tuna post, &ldquo;<a href="http://www.pagantuna.com/posts/the-power-of-diverse-teams.html" class="reflink" target="ref">The Power of Diverse Teams</a>.&rdquo;

 ----